Table of Contents

 Some of these changes begin right around your 21st birthday.
 So if you’re a ‘young’ neurohacker, this post is for you as much as it is for the aging Baby Boomer or senior citizen.

 We also know that your brain responds to the same types of insults we throw at it as the rest of your body.
-Attacks by stress, nutritional deficiencies, poor diet, toxins, not enough exercise or sleep all affect cognition.
+Attacks by stress, nutritional deficiencies, poor diet, toxins, not enough exercise or sleep all affect cognitive performance.

 But the human brain has an amazing ability to repair and maintain itself even into old age.
 All we have to do is give it what it needs to survive and thrive.
 And worries about dementia or memory loss go away.